‘It’s about commitment’: Board leadership sets the tone

 With a combined 25 residential aged care and retirement living sites across South Australia, Eldercare is one of the state’s most prominent aged care service providers.

-Speaking at the Advance Care Planning National Symposium last week, Ms Pickering said all members recognise the organisation’s role in supporting older people.
+Speaking at the Advance Care Planning Australia National Symposium, Ms Pickering said all members recognise the organisation’s role in supporting older people.
 This extends to how they enable effective advance care planning.

 Ms Pickering said Eldercare’s model of care features core elements that support the advance care planning process, including embedded resident collaboration and quality processes such as a case management model with clinical expertise.